keithfma/tutorial-build-src/lesson.md

 ## Linking external libraries

-NOTE: content in this section is (lightly) modified from [](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html)
+NOTE: content in this section is (lightly) modified from [this site](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html).

 A **library** is a collection of pre-compiled object files that can be linked into your programs via the linker.
 In simpler terms, they are machine code files that contain functions, etc, you can use in your programs.

  A few example functions that come from libraries are:
  - `printf()` from the `libc.so` shared library
  - `sqrt()` from the `libm.so` shared library

  We will return to these in a moment.

 ### Shared libraries vs static libraries

 - A **static library** has file extension of `.a` (archive file).
 When your program links a static library, the machine code of external functions used in your program is copied into the executable.
 At runtime, everything your program needs is wrapped up inside the executable.

 - A **shared library** has file extension of ".so" (shared objects).
 When your program is linked against a shared library, only a small table is created in the executable.
 At runtime, the exectutable must be able to locate the functions listed in this table.
-This is done by the operating system - a process known as dynamic linking.
+This is done by the operating system - a process known as *dynamic linking*.

 Static libraries certainly seem simpler, but most programs use shared libraries and dynamic linking.
 There are several reasons why the added complexity is thought to be worth it:
 - Makes executable files smaller and saves disk space, because one copy of a library can be shared between multiple programs.
 - Most operating systems allow one copy of a shared library in memory to be used by all running programs, saving memory.
 - If your libraries are updated, programs using shared libraries automatically take advantage of these updates, programs using static libraries would need to be recompiled.

-Because of the advantage of dynamic linking, GCC, by default, links to the shared library if it is available.
+Because of the advantage of dynamic linking, GCC will prefer a shared library to a static library if both are available (by default).

 ### Building with shared libraries in default (known) locations